×

 UK Tyre Law

-Tyre law in the UK is fairly straight forward with only a few rules to follow.
-While being simple it’s also extremely important to ensure you are within the law – not just to avoid hefty fines or MOT failures but to keep yourself and other road users safe.
+While being simple, it’s also extremely important to ensure you are within the law.
+Not just to avoid hefty fines or MOT failures, but to keep yourself and other road users safe.

 Car tyres are the only part of your vehicle that remain in contact with the road, so it is vital that they are maintained.
-The law in the UK helps to provide detail for what to look for when maintaining a tyre and staying safe on the roads.

-The specific requirements to meet legal tyre standards in the UK are; minimum tread depth, fit for purpose, free from defects and correct tyre pressure.
+The specific requirements to meet legal tyre standards in the UK are minimum tread depth, fit for purpose, free from defects, and correct tyre pressure.

-In the UK, the minimum tread depth for cars, trailers and goods vehicles weighing less than 3,500kg is 1.6mm across the centre 75% of the tread and around the entire circumference of the tyre.
+In the UK, the minimum legal tyre tread depth for cars, trailers and goods vehicles weighing less than 3,500kg is 1.6mm across the centre 75% of the tread and around the entire circumference of the tyre.

 tread depth closeup